Bernese Mountain Dogs are strikingly big, snuggly and smart… and extra slobbery!

 They also enjoy digging, especially if it’s hot, as the ground below the surface is cooler.
 Giving them a dig pit is another great way to exercise their legs.

 It’s important to remember that Berners come from the Swiss mountains where it is cold and snowy.
-They cannot cope in hot weather.
+They cannot cope with hot weather.
 Walks should be early and late in the day in warmer temperatures.

-All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
+All puppies need to learn how to be around people, pets, and other dogs, calmly and politely (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

 Because of their history as working dogs, Berners are very able and willing to learn.